 With significant representations in both European tournaments since 2009, the Cypriot capital of Nicosia can hold its head high on the international stage.
-The city’s most successful club, APOEL are now five-time consecutive league champions since their lifting of the title in 2017.
+The city’s most successful club, APOEL are now seven-time consecutive league champions since their lifting of the title in 2019.

 Fierce rivals Omonia got a rare look-in back in 2010, and narrowly missed out on the group stages of the Europa League in 2014.
 Nicosia’s third club, equally cash-strapped Olympiakos, haven’t been in the hunt for a while, though won three league titles before Nicosia was divided in 1974.